Forearm crutches · Review

 Our review

 The In-Motion Pro is built for the person whose problem isn’t getting through a few weeks on crutches, it’s getting through years of them.
 Where a basic aluminum pair transfers every step straight into your wrists and shoulders, the In-Motion Pro’s spring-assist mechanism absorbs a meaningful share of that impact.
 Over a single walk across a parking lot you might not notice.
-Over a few thousand steps a day, it’s the difference between functional and painful.
+Over a few thousand steps a day, it’s the difference between manageable and exhausting.

 Who it’s for